 This problem of slow data transfer between input-output port and memory or between two memory is avoided by implementing Direct Memory Access (DMA) technique.
 This is faster as the microprocessor/computer is bypassed and the control of address bus and data bus is given to the DMA controller.

 - HOLD – hold signal

 - DREQ – DMA request

-Suppose a floppy drive which is connected at input-output port wants to transfer data to memory, the following steps are performed:
+Suppose a floppy drive that is connected at input-output port wants to transfer data to memory, the following steps are performed:

-- Step-2: Now the DMAC will send HOLD signal to the CPU.
+- Step-2: Now the DMAC will send a HOLD signal to the CPU.